 In an age of instant gratification, it’s no wonder that people cut corners on their construction and renovation projects.
 Why would you employ a professional contractor to build, paint or decorate when you can save time and cash doing it yourself?

-A professional contractor will be fully insured, hold the relevant qualifications and have undertaken years of specialised training or an apprenticeship, whether they’re a landscaper, bricklayer or painter and decorator.
+A professional contractor will be fully insured and hold the relevant qualifications.
+They would have undertaken years of specialised training or an apprenticeship, whether they’re a landscaper, bricklayer or painter and decorator.
 When employing a reputable contractor, you can rest assured that your project and money is in the best possible hands – and you know that if anything were to go wrong, the appropriate protection is in place.
 Money can’t buy happiness, but it can buy peace of mind!

 It might seem expensive to employ an architectural land surveyor to measure a room and draw up plans for your architect – it might seem expensive even employing an architect to start with!
 You may think that buying the cheapest paint from the nearest shop is the most economical option, or that asking the mate of a mate to do your carpentry will be a great way to save cash.

 Unfortunately, projects done ‘on the cheap’ or in a rush rarely turn out well.
 From incorrect measurements leading to the wrong quantity of bricks to cheap materials that fall apart within weeks, the construction industry is one in which no project is better than a badly-executed project.
 Just have a look at some of the cringe-worthy ‘construction fails’ BuzzFeed has collected!
 By employing a professional contractor to use their specialist skills, industry-leading tools and insider knowledge, you’re ensuring that your project gets off to the best possible start… and will still be standing in years to come.